Superradiance and Subradiance in Dense Atomic Gases: An Integrated Method: Method

 \section{Method}

-The treatment in this section of the paper is a generalization and expansion of the method presented in Ref.~\cite{aamo2012}, with the comprehensive formalism that is applicable to the presence of an external driving field, as well as an arbitrary geometry and particle distribution.
-It is worthwhile noting that the system does not needs to be small compared to the transition wavelength.
-Our treatment is valid as long as the time scale of cooperative decay $\tau_{coop}$ is longer than the propagation time of the radiation through the media $l/c$, where $l$ is the size of the sample, and $c$ is the speed of light \footnote[1]{See Ref.~\cite{guerin2016}, for example, a typical experiment to observe cooperative effects.
+The treatment in this section is a generalization and expansion of the method presented in Ref.~\cite{aamo2012}, with the comprehensive formalism that is applicable to the presence of an external driving field, as well as an arbitrary geometry and particle distribution.
+It is worth noting that the system does not need to be small compared to the transition wavelength.
+Our treatment is valid as long as the time scale of cooperative decay $\tau_{coop}$ is much longer than the propagation time of the radiation through the media $l/c$, where $l$ is the size of the sample, and $c$ is the speed of light \footnote[1]{See Ref.~\cite{guerin2016}, for example, a typical experiment to observe cooperative effects.
 The size of the atomic cloud is $l\approx 1mm$.
 The propagation time of radiation is $l/c\approx 3\times 10^{-3}ns$.
-On the other hand, the shortest possible timescale of cooperative decay $\tau_{coop}\approx (\eta\g)^{-1}\approx 26ns/\eta$, where $\eta$ is the optical depth and $\g$ is the natural linewidth.}.
+On the other hand, the shortest possible timescale of cooperative decay $\tau_{coop}\approx (\eta\g)^{-1}\approx 26ns/\eta$, where $\eta$ is the optical depth and $\g$ is the free-space natural linewidth.}.